bad-sector-labs/ludus_adcs/README.md

 An Ansible Role that installs [ADCS](https://learn.microsoft.com/en-us/windows-server/identity/ad-cs/active-directory-certificate-services-overview) on Windows Server and optionally configures [Certified Preowned](https://specterops.io/wp-content/uploads/sites/3/2022/06/Certified_Pre-Owned.pdf) templates.

 - Turns the VM assigned the "badsectorlabs.adcs" role into a Certificate Authority
-- Creates certificate templates for ESC1,2,3
+- Optionally, creates certificate templates for ESC1,2,3, and 13
-- Configures ATTRIBUTESUBJECTALTNAME2 on CA for ESC6
+- Optionally, configures ATTRIBUTESUBJECTALTNAME2 on CA for ESC6
-- Enables web enrollement for you to ESC8
+- Optionally, enables web enrollment for ESC8
-- For ESC13, it creates a user(esc13user), group(esc13group), template(ESC13), and Issuance policy(IssuancePolicyForESC13) for you.
+- Optionally, for ESC13, creates a user (`esc13user`), group (`esc13group`), template (`ESC13`), and Issuance policy (`IssuancePolicyForESC13`)

+> [!WARNING]
+> This role is not idempotent!
+Setting a `ludus_adcs_escX` value to `true`, applying the role, then setting it to `false` and applying the role will *NOT* remove the template that is now set to `false`.

 ## Requirements